 Natural Heritage: Our fragile, living treasure

 Princess Vlei is the first substantial water body in the massive wetland system extending through Grassy Park to Strandfontein.
-As a wetland, it offers a range of ecosystem services such as mitigating winter floods, providing habitat, purifying water, and retaining nitrogen, lowering the demands on public sewage and water works.
+Like any wetland, it provides valuable services such as mitigating winter floods, providing habitat, purifying water, and retaining nitrogen, lowering the demands on public sewage and water works.
 These functions are particularly urgent now for building resilience to climate change.
 Princess Vlei also has value in sustaining the fragile floral kingdom of the Western Cape, which is a world heritage site.

-A 2008 Biodiversity Network study established that Cape Flats Sand Fynbos - the most critically endangered vegetation in South Africa - can be restored at Princess Vlei, which would be of huge benefit in protecting the diversity of this fragile biome.
-This process of restoration was begun 10 years ago, through a civic-led rehabilitation project, Dressing the Princess.
-In 2018, the Forum contracted a consultant to embark on a five year restoration plan.
+Restoring the natural vegetation began ten years ago, through a civic-led rehabilitation project, Dressing the Princess.
+In 2018, the Forum contracted a consultant to embark on a five-year restoration plan.
 The plan proposes to fully restore 5 to 10 hectares of vegetation, revitalise habitats and biodiversity, involve community members in mass planting, and reintroduce 17 threatened species.
 Read more about this here.
 A detailed description of this can also be found on the Society of Ecological Restoration website.

-Princess Vlei also offers an opportunity to reconnect highly urbanised societies with nature, and to be a centre of practice for community rehabilitation projects throughout the region.
+Princess Vlei also offers an opportunity to reconnect highly urbanised societies with nature, to promote knowledge of and love for fynbos, and to be a centre of practice for community rehabilitation projects throughout the region.

 Breaking down divisions between people and nature...